meashiri/ctf-writeups/gh-pages/content/posts/202305-HeroCTF/index.md

         print('Nope!
 It was:', secret)
 ```

 The wrinkle is that it takes two 32-bit integers to generate each floating point number.
 And, 11 bits of the total of 64 bits are lost in converting the integers to a 53-bit IEEE 754 floating point value.
 Those 11 bits have to be recreated for each uniform random value to accurately recreate the internal state.
-This is where I use the absolutely fantastic symbolic mersenne untwister program.
+This is where the absolutely fantastic symbolic mersenne untwister comes in handy.

 ```python
     CONST_2E53 = 1.0 * 2 ** 53